CAPE Header - Aged Care

 What job opportunities could an aged care and nursing course lead to?

-An aged care and nursing course can lead to a number of job opportunities, from looking after the elderly to working as a registered nurse in a high pressure accident and emergency hospital.
+An aged care and nursing course can lead to several job opportunities, from looking after the aged, to working as a registered nurse in a high-pressure accident and emergency hospital.

 Qualifications in aged care and nursing can lead to a job as: